 Thanks to continuous advancements in technology, we are now able to collect data based on our own lifestyle, fitness, water intake, even sleep patterns.

-And so it can be with our use and production of energy.
-As reported by the Climate Council, the renewable energy sector is booming globally and it is no surprise that the trend for turning big data into personalised streams of information has permeated this industry too.
+As reported by the Climate Council, the renewable energy sector is booming globally; it’s no surprise that the trend for turning big data into personalised streams of information has permeated this industry, too.

-The means to monitor solar energy production has become a must-have for solar system owners.
+The means monitoring solar energy production has become a must-have for solar system owners.
 The average Aussie household with its own solar photovoltaic (PV) systems and solar monitoring can now detect when panels aren’t performing at their optimum so action can be taken.

 In other words, solar monitoring helps people act in time to fix any issues and maximise the benefits of solar energy systems in one easy sweep.
 And, much like public transport apps and journey planners, this kind of monitoring can also be beneficial to our finances.